EMDR Therapy & Autism: Accommodations That Benefit Everyone

 As an EMDRIA consultant, therapy group practice owner, and full-time EMDR therapist in St. George, UT, I find myself learning and repeating to my EMDR consultees, “Our clients are endlessly diverse.
 And this is why we all need ongoing EMDR consultation.”

 It’s true.
-We never will have EMDR “figured out.”
+We will never have EMDR “figured out.”
 Nor will we ever have the confidence to apply it perfectly.
 Because nearly every client will ask us to tweak, adjust, accommodate, and interweave with grace and flexibility.
 And we commit to them when we enter the mental health field.

 Do you work with clients on the autism spectrum or who identify as neurodiverse?
 Then this blog is for you.
 Do you work with neurotypical clients?
 This blog is also for you.
 These accommodations will benefit all the folks who find their way to your EMDR practice.
 Let’s begin.

-Francine Shapiro taught us that relationship comes first – yes, even with EMDR.
 EMDR therapy never trumps therapeutic rapport.
 Sherry Paulson reinforces this, reminding us that a strong connection with clients and their caregivers (if applicable) is foundational – especially in work with autistic individuals.

 One of the most immediate ways to foster this trust is through predictability.
-This might mean holding sessions on the same day and time each week, using a consistent format (such as the same check-in and checkout prompts), or maintaining a familiar rhythm to
+This might mean holding sessions on the same day and time each week, using a consistent format (such as the same check-in and checkout prompts), or maintaining a familiar rhythm to sessions.

-sessions.
-In real life, I knew a therapist who only ever wore Hawaiian-print button-down shirts to work to create predictability (but I think he loved the shirts just as much as his clients)!
-And I know another, a play therapist, who ends every single session with a trip to the snack cabinet where his young clients can choose from a range of tasty options.
+In real life, I knew a therapist who only ever wore Hawaiian-print button-down shirts to work to create a sense of predictability (but I think he loved the shirts just as much as his clients)!

 Structure can ease anticipatory anxiety and help clients settle into the process more comfortably.
 This kind of trust building cannot be rushed or overlooked.
 Some will build a trusting relationship with you fast… and some very slowly.
 There’s no right or wrong pace, but make it a priority.